Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      which will be interpreted as the last row or column in the data, respectively.
-- @c "offset": a numeric value combined with the value for @c "origin".\n This is optional and is useful for when @c "origin" is interpreted at run-time.\n For example, if @c origin is @c "last-row" and @c offset is -1, then this will result in the second-to-last row.
+- @c "offset": a numeric value combined with the value for @c "origin".\n This is optional and is useful for when @c "origin" is interpreted at run-time.\n For example, if @c origin is @c "last-row" and @c offset is @c -1, then this will result in the second-to-last row.

 ## Graphs {#graph-properties}